Sample maintenance contract

 Just let it go.

-Take the least harmful approach to treatment, which is aeration, organic material (compost, chopped leaves and grass clippings), reseeding, and lime (when needed).
+Or take the least harmful approach to treatment, which is aeration, organic material (compost, chopped leaves and grass clippings), reseeding, and lime (when needed).

-Add some organic fertilizers, nematodes, and weed killers.
+Or add some organic fertilizers, nematodes, and weed killers.

-Use chemicals but cut back.
+Or use chemicals, but cut back.

 Mowing close the the ground may be successful further north but is problematic here.
 Allowing the lawn to grow longer is less stressful to the grass and helps shade out weeds.
 It may at times look a little shaggier than you are used to.